 Jumanji: Welcome to the Jungle

-This time, there’s no board game.
+For this Jumanji remake, there’s no board game.
 (BOO!)
 Instead, four teens are transported into a retro video game they are playing and assume the avatars that they were playing with during the game.

 And, they’re in the jungle . . . again!
 (Hence, the title . . . )

-Jumanji Lessons, Worksheets, and Activities
+Lessons, Worksheets, and Activities

-Read about jungle animals:
+Read about jungle and rainforest animals:

-Do a Jumanji puzzle (affiliate)
+Do a puzzle (affiliate)

 We included Zathura here, too, in case you want to include those lessons with your Jumanji studies: